 name: "Platform Team" # Display name in the brief header

-slack_channel: "#platform-eng" # Where the brief gets posted
+slack_channel: "#platform-eng" # Channel the brief gets posted to

 manager: "@jordan" # EM handle for attribution